Hurricanes, tornadoes and earthquakes in the USA: how to stay alive

 Mikhail Buznik well remembers the events of 2014 of the year, because it was his first week in San Francisco.
 He and his family won the green card.
 Everything was sold in his native Novgorod, an old point was put on his old life.
 The family moved to San Francisco, where Michael lived relatives.
 And the very first week in a new place brought an unpleasant surprise.

-In the same year, California nearly lost the championship to another state.
+In the same year, California almost lost the championship to another state.
 In Oklahoma in July 2014 there were 7 earthquakes at once.
 The magnitude of the tremors ranged from 2,6 to 4,5.
-Seismologists have already drawn the attention of the authorities to the fact that in recent years in the oil and gas producing states - Oklahoma, Texas, Colorado, Arkansas, New Mexico - the number of earthquakes has increased several times.
-For example, in the same Oklahoma from 1980 to 2010, 2 earthquakes more powerful than 3 points per year were recorded, and last year more than 200 strong earthquakes were counted.
+Seismologists have already drawn the authorities' attention to the fact that in recent years in the oil and gas producing states - Oklahoma, Texas, Colorado, Arkansas, New Mexico - the number of earthquakes has increased several times.
+For example, in the same Oklahoma from 1980 to 2010, 2 earthquakes more powerful than 3 points per year were recorded, and last year more than 200 strong tremors were counted.

 HOW TO CONDUCT YOURSELF DURING THE EARTHQUAKE